KylerBesher/final_arena/content/pages/about/index.md

       - question: Do you buy sports cards and collectibles?
         answer: "Yes!
 We're always interested in purchasing quality sports cards, memorabilia, and collections.
 Stop by for a free evaluation."
       - question: When do you host tournaments?
-        answer: "We host regular tournaments throughout the week.
-Friday Night Magic starts at 7pm, and we have various other events - check our Events page for the full schedule."
+        answer: 'We host regular tournaments throughout the week.
+Friday Night Magic starts at 7pm, and we have various other events - check our Events page for the full schedule.'
       - question: Do I need to be experienced to join game nights?
         answer: "Not at all!
 We welcome players of all skill levels and have a friendly community that's happy to teach new players."
       - question: Can I reserve a gaming table?
-        answer: "Yes, you can reserve a table for your gaming group.
-Just give us a call or stop by to check availability."
+        answer: 'Yes, you can reserve a table for your gaming group.
+Just give us a call or stop by to check availability.'
       - question: Do you take special orders?
-        answer: "Absolutely!
+        answer: 'Absolutely!
 We can help you track down specific cards, games, or collectibles.
-Just ask our staff for assistance."
+Just ask our staff for assistance.'
 ---